hello-damiro/webpack/README.md

     }
     ```

-From here it is optional if we may continnue to use tailwind CSS
+From here it is optional if we may continue to use tailwind CSS.
+Check out `tailwind` branch on this repo.

-1. To install Tailwind CSS

-    ```bash
-    npm i -D postcss postcss-loader postcss-preset-env
-    npm i -D tailwindcss
-    ```

 </br>